artemkovalyov/someoneinmyhead/src/posts/i-have-a-lot-of-russian-meat/a-lot-of-russian-meat.md

 To destroy imperial lies, and convert russian meat to dust.

-We suffer, we cry, we pray, we die, we will never stop to fight russian siege of our soil and sky, breaks over ukrainian might
+We suffer, we cry, we pray, we die, we will never stop to fight The siege of our soil and sky (succumbed to) fell short of ukrainian might United we stand with all
+W

 No one defeats the russian meat
 We always have reserve